 Pancreas Transplant Outcomes & Survival Rate Information

 We perform several types of adult pancreas transplant surgeries, so the survival rates vary depending on the particular procedure in question.
 The SRTR tracks the overall survival rate for all of these surgeries.
-According to the SRTR data released in July 2015, the one-year survival rate for all pancreas transplant procedures performed at TGH was 97.22 percent, while the national average was 97.35 percent.
 The majority of these procedures were simultaneous pancreas / kidney transplants, when a patient receives both organs in one surgery, but we also perform pancreas alone and pancreas after kidney transplants.

-For more information about the patient survival rate at Tampa General Hospital’s Pancreas Transplant Program, go to the Organ Procurement and Transplantation Network or the Scientific Registry of Transplant Recipients.
+For specific information about the patient survival rate at Tampa General Hospital’s Pancreas Transplant Program, go to the Organ Procurement and Transplantation Network or the Scientific Registry of Transplant Recipients.